Aaron Rodgers Reminds NFC North Who Runs the Division

 The fear moving forward is whether Rodgers will have enough mobility to generate chunk plays outside of the offensive structure.
 The 14-year veteran's greatest asset is his ability to create while rolling out.

-Head coach and play-caller Mike McCarthy may have to take a different approach since the playground aspects of Rodgers game will likely be hampered in the coming weeks.
+Head coach and play-caller Mike McCarthy may have to take a different approach since the playground aspects of Rodgers' game will likely be hampered in the coming weeks.
 The two-time MVP should still be able to work within the pocket, even though his entire skill set could be constrained.

-A quick glimpse into the future shows a difficult upcoming matchup against the Minnesota Vikings next Sunday.
+A quick glimpse into the future shows a difficult matchup against the Minnesota Vikings next Sunday.
 The Vikings defense is as stingy as any in the league, but Rodgers has no plan to rest and recover.

 "I'm playing next week," he already confirmed on the NBC telecast (via the St. Paul Pioneer Press' Chris Tomasson).